 This Weber version is essentially the same kettle base as the classic grill but also includes a handy cart with wheels and storage space for your charcoal.
 That cart allows for a propane gas tank, which ignites your charcoal with the push of a button.
 All you have to do is wait for the right temperature reading on the built-in lid thermometer and start cooking on the porcelain-coated stainless-steel grates.

 The cart also includes a removable LCD clock with time and hooks for your BBQ tools.
 If you have the room in your backyard and room in your budget, this is a nice upgrade for an iconic Weber!

 Dimensions (LxWxH): 48 x 30 x 44.1 inches | Cooking Area: 363 square inches | Weight: 96 pounds

 Best for the Backyard Pro: Masterbuilt MB20041220 Gravity Series 1050 Digital Charcoal Grill + Smoker

-What We Like: Large capacity, heats up quickly
+What We Love: Large capacity, heats up quickly

-What We Don't Like: App can be buggy
+What We Don't Love: App can be buggy

 This Masterbuilt grill is a gem of a cooker, for sure.
 It has all the bells and whistles that a backyard grilling pro might want, including digital temperature monitoring and control via an app.
 A feature I love is a gravity-fed charcoal hopper, which holds 10 pounds of lump charcoal or 16 pounds of briquettes, so you don’t have to constantly refill the grill with charcoal—great for longer cooks, but also just for convenience.